DIY Blogger Diane Henkler tells Glidden® about her project taking on transitioning from a dark colored wall to a light one.

 Over the past few months I have been painting over dark walls in my home.
 I loved this dark green color, but after 8 years, I wanted to see a change.
 I am going much lighter and brighter.
 I knew that because I was going to be painting over it with a much lighter paint, I would have to take an extra step in the painting process to make sure when I rolled the new color on the wall, it would not change color due to the dark green base.
 These are the steps I followed in my color transformation.

-- When painting over dark walls with light paint colors, it is suggested to use a white primer.
-If you were doing the opposite—painting a dark or vivid color over a much lighter one—you should use a grey primer.
-Glidden® Gripper comes in both white and grey formulas.
+Step 2: When painting over dark walls with light paint colors, it is suggested to use a white primer.
+If you were doing the opposite—painting a dark or vivid color over a much lighter one—you should use a gray primer.
+Glidden® Gripper comes in both white and gray formulas.
 Using it will help to ensure that your color comes out true when dry, with no dark base color muting a light one or a light base color making it impossible to get bold color coverage.
-Using it also lessens the need for additional coats of paint to get complete coverage.
+Using it also lessens the need for additional coats of paint to get complete